 Diversity of commerce: There is a concentration of several business types, particularly hair dressers, barbers and beauticians which total 12 within the conservation area.
 Although this reflects current demand and changing habits of the high street, it reduces the retail offer and impacts the resilience of the town centre.
+Although the high incidence of independent retailers is considered positive to the character of the CA, the lack of major retailers is a weakness to the overall health of the town centre.

 Lack of understanding of the special qualities of the settlement: There is little information about Wednesbury's historic importance readily available in the town for residents, building owners and visitors.
+Although many residents and visitors are aware it is a historic town, the Conservation Area status is little known or understood.
 This has led to some previous work to buildings and boundaries being less than sympathetic to some of the key characteristics of the area.